stavrossk/MeediFier_for_MeediOS/README.md

-MediaFairy for MeediOS
+MeediFier for MeediOS
 ======================

 **Copyright (C) 2008-2013 Skamagkis Stavros**

-### MediaFairy - An intelligent Media Importing System for MeediOS.
+### MeediFier - An intelligent Media Importing System for MeediOS.

 ### Summary

-MediaFairy is a multi-purpose entertainment media importer and updater plugin which aims to provide a complete solution for Meedio and MeediOS users to easily import and acquire meta-information for their media collections.
+MeediFier is a multi-purpose entertainment media importer and updater plugin which aims to provide a complete solution for Meedio and MeediOS users to easily import and acquire meta-information for their media collections.